-Emory-at-Oxford is a division of Emory University.
-After the first two college years have been successfully completed at Oxford, students may transfer to Emory's Atlanta campus and there enroll for the last two years in the College or in an Emory professional school which requires only two years of preprofessional college work.
+Oxford College is a division of Emory University and offers the first two years in any program of Emory University.
+Upon satisfying the graduation requirements at Oxford College, the student qualifies for continuation in the junior class on the Atlanta campus or in an Emory professional school which requires only two years of preprofessional work.